Reliance Worldwide Corporation Ltd Investor Day Transcript

-Heath Sharp - Reliance Worldwide Corporation Limited - Group CEO, MD & Director
+Heath Sharp - Reliance Worldwide Corporation Limited - CEO, MD & Director

-Hello, everybody, and welcome to our 2020 Investor Day.
-Of course, we had hoped to host you all here in Atlanta this year, but not to be.
-Nonetheless, we will do our very best to make this an informative and useful session for you today.
+Okay.
+So welcome, everybody.
+We thought we kicked off a little earlier, give us a little bit more time for the inevitable Q&A later in the session.
+Thanks very much, everyone, for traveling to spend some time with us today.
+I know it's not easy to get to Atlanta from -- certainly from the East Coast of Australia.
+So I'm grateful for you taking the time, making the effort.
+And it is really good to be back together face-to-face after a few years of trying to do this by Zoom, and I think we're all Zoomed out.
+So thanks very much.
+I really appreciate it.

-Before we get into it, a couple of words on the logistics before we start.
-We'll be splitting this session this morning into 2 halves with the Q&A at the end of each half.
-(Operator Instructions) Phil King will be aggregating the questions and moderating the -- both of the Q&A sessions.
+So let's get straight into it.
+I think you met or were able to catch up with all these folks last night.
+This is who's presenting today.
+The one point -- I'm not going to go through the names again.
+But the point I would make is we're not covering Asia Pac today.
+We're going to focus on the Americas and EMEA.

 Reliance Worldwide Corporation Ltd Investor Day Transcript